-Another study session will be held with the City Council following the Planning Commission study session.
-The City and consultant team will provide a similar presentation to the Council, summarize all the feedback received on the concept alternatives, including that of the Planning Commission, and solicit additional feedback from the Council to develop a preferred land use vision for the plan area.
+The collective Advisory Committee, community/stakeholder, Planning Commission, and City Council feedback will be used by the Specific Plan team to start developing a preferred land use vision for the plan area.
 Once the preferred land use vision is prepared, it will be brought back to the Planning Commission and City Council for confirmation.
-With the finalization of the preferred land use vision, the specific plan team will begin drafting the specific plan document and conduct the appropriate level of environmental review under the California Environmental Quality Act (CEQA).
-Adoption hearings for the specific plan are currently anticipated to occur by the end of next year; however, this target may change depending on when the preferred land use plan is confirmed.
+With the finalization of the preferred land use vision, the Specific Plan team will begin drafting the specific plan document and conduct the appropriate level of environmental review under the California Environmental Quality Act (CEQA).
+Adoption hearings for the specific plan are currently anticipated to occur by the end of next year; however, this target may change depending on when the preferred land use vision is confirmed.